 At the beginning of this year, YouTube vlogger Trisha Paytas had a public mental breakdown, which was documented through her YouTube channel.
-Paytas has disclosed that she suffers from a few mental illnesses, such as depression and anxiety, but many commenters were insistent that she is lying and that her videos depicted a performance that was purely driven by the desire to cultivate attention.
+Paytas has disclosed that she suffers from a few mental illnesses, such as depression and anxiety, but many commenters were insistent that she lied and her videos depicted a performance that was purely driven by the desire to cultivate attention.

-As I am not a psychiatric or psychological professional myself, I am unable to comment about the genuineness of her mental illnesses (if any), but I did find some of discussions in the comment sections very interesting.
+As I am not a psychiatric or psychological professional myself, I am unable to comment about the genuineness of her mental illnesses, but I did find the discussions in the comment sections very interesting.
 Regardless of what was said about her psychological state, many people were coming forward and talking about psychological issues, some reflecting on their own battles with them.

 It made me wonder about the visibility of mental illness and whether this effects our real-life attitudes and stigmas towards them.
 Social medias are often critiqued for being a window-shop display for our best and most dazzling life events, but what about the corners that are candid about the ‘uglier’ moments?